cocomr/cocodoc/index.md

 ###CoCo Launch###
 To run a CoCo application it is possible to use either the `coco_launcher` executable or the  `coco_ros_launcher_node` ROS node.
 Both the executables accepts several inputs:

+* -h [ --help ]
+ Print help message and exit.
 * -x [ --config_file ] arg
-	Xml file with the configurations of the application.
+XML file with the configurations of the application.
+* -d [ --disabled ] arg
+List of components that are going to be disabled in the execution
 * -p [ --profiling ] [=arg(=5)]
-	Enable the collection of statistics of the execution of each component.
-The information are printed every 5 seconds, to change this value pass a new time to the option.
+Enable the collection of statistics of the executions.
+Use only during debug as it slow down the performances.
-* -w [--web_server] [=arg(=7707)]
-	Start the web server on port *arg*.
-When the we web server is running all the information usually printed in the shell will be visualized in the browser.
 * -g [ --graph ] arg
 Create the graph of the various components and of their connections.
-* -d [--disable] args
-	Accept a list of components name.
-These components will be not instantiated.
-This applies both to normal task and to peers.
+*  -t [ --xml_template ] arg
+Print the xml template for all the components contained in the library.
+*  -w [ --web_server ] [=arg(=7707)]
+ Instantiate a web server to the specified port that allows to view statics about the executions.
+* -r [ --web_root ] arg
+Set document root for web server, not needed if the the library has been installed.
+* -l [ --latency ] arg
+Set the two task between which calculate the latency.
+Peer are not valid.